 Written by: Tim Lawrence, WSU Extension, Island County; and Tory Schmidt, WA Tree Fruit Research Commission.
-March 23, 2018.
-Updated April 14, 2019.
+Written March 23, 2018.
+Last update April 1, 2022.

 Most people in agriculture understand the crucial role cultivated honey bees play in the production of specialty crops across the country, particularly in the tree nut and tree fruit industries of the West Coast.
 Without a large influx of these key pollinators every spring, Washington growers would set only a small fraction of the apples, pears, cherries, and other stone fruit necessary for commercial viability.
 Historic advice on managing honey bees from experts like Free, Mayer, and Delaplane is still largely relevant, but with today’s modern production systems, a new generation of growers, and continually advancing research, we offer these updated guidelines for current best management practices for orchardists renting commercial bees.